 - Identify co-benefits in terms of increased social capital amongst vulnerable communities.

 - Evaluate the impact of co-design on urban planner’s beliefs around the effectiveness of CMs

-We will do this by identifying case studies in both Kampala and Nairobi where CMs can be used to support transport interventions aimed at improving streetscapes e.g. road safety, accessibility and usability for all road users.
-We will monitor and evaluate how successful CMs have been in engaging, communicating and informing different stakeholders during 2018.
+Case study projects were run in both Kampala and Nairobi using CMs to support transport interventions aimed at improving streetscapes e.g. road safety, accessibility and usability for all road users.
+These were monitored and evaluated during the project to assess how successful CMs have been in engaging, communicating and informing different stakeholders.